Not what you want?

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.

-This proverb is the tattoo worn on the back of Yue Fei, a famous Chinese warrior who lived until 1142 A.D.
+盡忠報國 is a proverb that is the tattoo worn on the back of Yue Fei, a famous Chinese warrior who lived until 1142 A.D.

 Legend has it that this tattoo once saved his life when he was accused of treason.